 15. Retail sales businesses.
 Online sales continue to be the safest and most recommended method to make purchases and shall continue to be the first choice, giving priority to delivery or curbside pickup services.
-However, these establishments shall continue to operate during regular business hours as authorized by the lockdown, in strict compliance with all precautionary measures regarding the use of face masks, frequent handwashing, and following physical distancing rules.
-This includes hardware stores and vehicle parts and repair businesses.
+However, these establishments shall continue to operate until 10:00 p.m. from Monday to Sunday, in strict compliance with all precautionary measures regarding the use of face masks, frequent handwashing, and following physical distancing rules.
+This includes vehicle parts and repair businesses.